KapitalV/ReportChecker_mgmt/README.md

 ---

 ## 📜 License
-This project is created for educational and demonstration purposes only.
+This project is created for educational and a minor collage web application